 The First Outs

 Most of the presidents from the 19th and early 20th century were overweight and slothful.
-All of those, most of this people whose names you don’t know, would be gone quickly, like Grover Cleveland, William Howard Taft, Chester A. Arthur.
+All of those, most of these people whose names you don’t know, would be gone quickly, like Grover Cleveland, William Howard Taft, Chester A. Arthur.
 Aside from this group en masse, there are some notable names who will fall quickly.